WWK563388548/TheTokyo/README.md

 # TheTokyo
 A demo of travel application

-It's also an example about ViewPager and Fragment.
+It's also an example about ViewPager, Fragment and FragmentPagerAdapter to implements sliding tabs effect.